 - a.
 A request for accommodations under this policy may be presented in writing on a Request for Reasonable Accommodations and Response (SCAO-approved form MC 70), which shall be provided by the court, or orally as the court may allow. - A written request related to the 58th District Court must be made to the District Court ADA coordinator: Hon.
 Craig E. Bunce, District Court Judge, 414 Washington Street, Grand Haven, Michigan 49417. - ii.
-A written request related to the 20th Circuit and Ottawa County Probate Courts must be made to the Circuit/Probate Court ADA coordinator: Kevin J. Bowling, 20th Circuit/Probate Court Administrator, at the Ottawa County Fillmore Complex, 12120 Fillmore Street, West Olive, Michigan 49460. - b.
+A written request related to the 20th Circuit and Ottawa County Probate Courts must be made to the Circuit/Probate Court ADA coordinator: Susan M. Franklin, 20th Circuit/Probate Court Administrator, at the Ottawa County Fillmore Complex, 12120 Fillmore Street, West Olive, Michigan 49460. - b.
 Requests for accommodations shall include a description of the accommodations sought, along with a statement of the functional impairment that necessitates the accommodation.
 The court, in its discretion, may require the applicant to provide additional information about the qualifying impairment. - c.
 Requests should be made as far as possible in advance of the date of the court appearance or other court activity. - d.
 A separate confidential administrative file will be maintained so as not to reveal the applicant's identity or the information contained in the request. - e.
-If the applicant is a party to a case, the request to the court will deal only with the accommodations necessary to provide access and will not deal in any manner with the subject matter or merits of the proceedings before the court. - f.
-In determining whether to grant an accommodation and what that accommodation will be, the court will consider, but is not limited by, the applicable provisions of the Americans with Disabilities Act of 1990; the ADA Amendments Act of 2008; Section 504 of the Rehabilitation Act of 1973; the Michigan Deaf Persons Interpreters Act, 1982 PA 204; the Persons with Disabilities Civil Rights Act, 1976 PA 220; and the Elliott-Larsen Civil Rights Act, 1976 PA 453.
+If the applicant is a party to a case, the request to the court will deal only with the accommodations necessary to provide access and will not deal in any manner with the subject matter or merits of the proceedings before the court.

+- f.
+In determining whether to grant an accommodation and what that accommodation will be, the court will consider, but is not limited by, the applicable provisions of the Americans with Disabilities Act of 1990; the ADA Amendments Act of 2008; Section 504 of the Rehabilitation Act of 1973; the Michigan Deaf Persons Interpreters Act, 1982 PA 204; the Persons with Disabilities Civil Rights Act, 1976 PA 220; and the Elliott-Larsen Civil Rights Act, 1976 PA 453. - g.
-g.
 Before the ADA coordinator denies in whole or in part a request for an accommodation, the ADA coordinator will consult with the presiding judge and the applicant to determine whether an alternative accommodation would be acceptable.
 If the applicant declines any proposed alternative, the ADA coordinator will advise the State Court Administrative Office (SCAO) Regional Administrator of the court's intent to deny the request.
-If the ADA coordinator, after consulting with the SCAO Regional Administrator, decides to deny the request, the ADA coordinator will inform the applicant in writing of the reasons for denial and the basis upon which a request for accommodations is denied.

-h.
-A request may be denied only if:
+If the ADA coordinator, after consulting with the SCAO Regional Administrator, decides to deny the request, the ADA coordinator will inform the applicant in writing of the reasons for denial and the basis upon which a request for accommodations is denied. - h.
+In the absence of an ADA coordinator, the court shall immediately designate an individual during the interim to receive and communicate with the individual who submits a request for accommodation.
+Until a new ADA coordinator is appointed, all requests shall be considered and decided by the chief judge.
+If an applicant wants a decision reviewed, they shall follow the procedure as outlined in paragraph 4(b).